Over 50% of Dublin commuters now using public transport

 Achievement

-The total number of people commuting into Dublin during the morning peak rose by just under 4 per cent from 2016 to 211,416, the highest level in more than a decade, which Dublin City Council chief executive Owen Keegan said was a considerable achievement given the disruption caused by Luas construction.
+The total number of people commuting into Dublin during the morning peak rose by just under 4 per cent last year to 211,416, the highest level in more than a decade.
+Dublin City Council chief executive Owen Keegan said this was a considerable achievement given the disruption caused by Luas construction.

 “The total numbers now recorded exceed the previous high recorded in 2006.
 Considering that this was achieved against a background of Luas Cross City construction, it shows the commitment of Dublin City Council and the National Transport Authority to multi-modal travel.”